Best RV Parks & Resorts near John Paul Hammerschmidt Lake in Arkansas

 Combs, Arkansas

-Turner Bend Store is a historical destination at Cass, Arkansas.
-We are 15 miles north of Ozark in the heart of the Ozark National Forest, next to the Mulberry River, 2 miles from Mill Creek trailhead.
-The store has been here since 1911.
-We have 5 cabins, 17 RV sites, and 20 tents sites.
+Tent Camping is across from the Turner Bend Store.
+Next to the Mulberry River and Highway 23/ the Pig Trail at Cass, Arkansas.
+We are 15 miles north of the town of Ozark in the heart of the Ozark National Forest, 2 miles ride to Mill Creek ATV trailhead.
+We have 5 spacious cabins, 17 RV sites, and 20 tents sites.
 We serve as an information center for all type of visitors.
 Whether you bike, hike, ATV/OHV, or a cyclist, a motorcyclist, a whitewater boater, we have what you need before hitting the trails.
 Our store has ATV & motorcycle maps, Ozark Highland Trail maps, camping supplies, gasoline, boaters gears, delicious deli sandwiches, and much more.

 ATV/OHV Trailhead accessible 2 miles north to Mill Creek Trailhead.